 This study shows that the most highly effective cleaning method for these metals is a parts washer followed by an aerospace-grade solvent wipe.
 Figure 2 suggests the parts washer alone is highly ineffective on these composites, but when followed by a solvent wipe, it produces the cleanest surface.

 These two figures, generated in a timely fashion, show how easily washing methods may be compared to improve and optimize the surface cleaning process.

 Brighton Science specializes in helping product development, and R&D teams develop surface cleanliness specifications for each Critical Control Point within their surface cleaning process.

 Brighton Science has teamed up with Hubbard-Hall to bring the market a state-of-the-art cleaning service: The Infinity Surface Cleaning Intelligence Program.
 This program combines Brighton Science’s technologies and materials science expertise alongside Hubbard-Hall’s chemistry and cleaning knowledge.

-The goals of this collective service offering is to solve, prevent, and control the variables and risks manufactures face when preparing surfaces for bonding and adhesion.
-Through this program, customers can ensure that critical cleaning processes are predictable, data- driven, and enable innovation to match customers’ ever-changing surface cleanliness needs.
+The goals of this collective service offering are to solve, prevent, and control the variables and risks manufacturers face when preparing surfaces for bonding and adhesion.
+Through this program, customers can ensure that critical cleaning processes are predictable, data-driven, and enable innovation to match customers’ ever-changing surface cleanliness needs.

 Download the "Predictable Adhesion in Manufacturing Through Process Verification" eBook to learn how looking at the entirety of the production process as it relates to adhesion gives manufacturers greater control than they've ever had.